nodesource/nsolid-gcp/README.md

 ![N|Solid](/images/nsolid-gcp.png)

-# N|Solid on Google Cloud Platform (GCP)
+# N|Solid on GCP

-[GCP](https://cloud.google.com/) lets you build and host applications and websites, store data, and analyze data on Google's scalable infrastructure.
+[Google Cloud Platform](https://cloud.google.com/) (GCP) lets you build and host applications and websites, store data, and analyze data on Google's scalable infrastructure.
 Deploy your [N|Solid](https://nodesource.com/products/nsolid) instances to the GCP for cloud access to the only Node.js platform built for mission-critical applications.

 ## Getting Started